Recently, we had a chat with Chelsea. She is an incredible woman who has lived in Australia, London, Spain, Mexico, and Central America.

 - Getting to meet and spend time with an array of different animals.

-- Helping people who are in need of a caring person to watch over their pes while they’re away.
+- Helping people who need a caring person to watch over their pets while they’re away.

-- It’s a great way to meet new people in the case of dogsits as you can take the dog to its regular dog park where there are other dog lovers.
-Dog lovers are moe often than not quite friendly!
+- It’s a great way to meet new people in the case of dog sitting, as you can take the dog to its regular dog park, where there are other dog lovers.
+Dog lovers are more often than not quite friendly!

-- Sometimes staying in a property which might be much grander than your own (in the case of when I housesat for a well-known politician back in Australia who had a giant cinema room, beautiful kitchen to cook in and an elegant marble staircase.)
+- Sometimes, staying in a property that is much grander than your own is a good idea (for example, when I housesat for a well-known politician back in Australia, who had a giant cinema room, beautiful kitchen to cook in, and an elegant marble staircase).

-- Exploring new cities or countries without the financial strain of paying for hotels or Airbnbs
+- Exploring new cities or countries without the financial strain of paying for hotels or Airbnb

 Cons of House Sitting?

 Even when you have an in-person or virtual meeting with the pet owner, you don’t always know what you’re signing up for.
-The owner might desperately want to go away on holidays so could soften the truth to get you to sign up.
+The owner might desperately want to go away on holidays, so they could soften the truth to get you to sign up.

-For instance, with one housesit the owners fed their Mastiff 2 kilos of horse meat each day as they said it was healthier for him.
-I love horses so this was difficult so said it was not an issue.
+For instance, in one house sit, the owners fed their Mastiff 2 kilos of horse meat each day because they said it was healthier for him.
+I love horses, so this was difficult, but I said it was not an issue.

-They said he might get a “bit” of separation anxiety and if so, I would need to sauté the horse meat on those occasions to entice him to eat it.
-His anxiety turned out to be through the roof, which I hadn’t experienced before as I feel I can usually make dogs super happy so that they hardly notice their owners are gone.
-However, he wouldn’t eat his horse meat so each day and evening I had to sauté it and to this day I will never forget the smell.
+They said he might get a “bit” of separation anxiety, and if so, I would need to sauté the horse meat on those occasions to entice him to eat it.
+His anxiety turned out to be through the roof, which I hadn’t experienced before.
+I can usually make dogs super happy, so they hardly notice their owners are gone.
+However, he wouldn’t eat his horse meat so each day and evening I had to sauté it and I will never forget the smell.

-When the pet’s owner changes dates or cancels and if you’ve already blocked that time off or coordinated other things around it, it can be quite frustrating.
-Especially when the housesit is in another country and you’ve already booked flights.
+When the pet’s owner changes dates or cancels, even if you’ve already blocked that time off or coordinated other things around it, it can be quite frustrating.
+This is especially true when the housesitter is in another country and you’ve already booked flights.

 Have you had any funny housesitting experiences?

-Unfortunately, this wasn’t the case when I tried and one of them pooped right in the middle of this quite posh café in Melbourne.
-Very awkward but the owner was pretty cool about it.
+Unfortunately, this wasn’t the case when I tried, and one of them pooped right in the middle of this quite posh café in Melbourne.
+It was very awkward, but the owner was pretty cool about it.

 Where has been your favorite house sit?

 Definitely Benny.
-For some reason I feel this inexplicable soul connection with the Australian Blue Heeler I housesat in Melbourne.
-His owners were away in South Africa for a month and I was on holiday from uni at the time.
+For some reason, I feel this inexplicable soul connection with the Australian Blue Heeler I housesat in Melbourne.
+His owners were away in South Africa for a month, and I was on holiday from university at the time.

-His “brother” Tui was a Jack Russell and was super cute as well, so I got to be around that dog energy for an entire month.
-The long housesits are great but it can also make it hard when you have to go back home – I had tears in my eyes when I had to leave Benny.
+His “brother” Tui was a Jack Russell and super cute as well, so I got to be around that dog energy for an entire month.
+The long housesits are great, but they can also make it hard when you have to go back home—I had tears in my eyes when I had to leave Benny.
 I always put his picture up on my wall wherever I move to.

 What’s been the biggest adventure so far?